Harika-SVL/Azure_Devops/notes.md

               mavenPOMFile: 'pom.xml'
               goal: package
 ```
-* If your pipeline has only one stage, consider pipeline is collection of jobs
+* If your pipeline has only one Stage, consider pipeline as collection of Jobs
-* Lets try to write the same pipeline above as collection of jobs as we have only one stage
+* Let's try to write the above pipeline as collection of Jobs (as we have only One Stage)
 ```
 ---
 name: learning